Updated for 2019!

 Some of the factors considered by CRA in determining if a TFSA holder is conducting a business of trading stocks include:

-- Frequency of transactions: usually a higher turnover rate than would hoccur in a passive trading account.
+- The frequency of transactions: usually a higher turnover rate than would occur in a passive trading account.

 - Knowledge of securities markets